 Corey joined the faculty in 2015 after serving as the director of behavioral health at MidValley Family Practice in Basalt, CO and the Lincoln Family Medicine Residency in Lincoln, NE.
 He completed his doctoral training at Spalding University in Louisville, KY and internship at the Wyoming State Hospital.
-Corey is enthusiastic about integrated behavioral health care, primary care and education.
-In his spare time he practices martial arts and enjoys cycling, reading, hiking, and spending time with his wife.
+Corey is enthusiastic about integrated behavioral health care, primary care, and education.
+In his spare time he practices martial arts and enjoys cycling, reading, hiking, and spending time with his wife and children.

 Hall, J., Cohen, D. J., Davis, M., Gunn, R., Blount, A., Pollack, D. A., Miller, M. L., Smith, C.D., Valentine, N., & Miller, B. F. (2015).
 Preparing the workforce for behavioral health and primary care integration.
 The Journal of the American Board of Family Medicine, 28 (Suppl 1), S41–S51.